2022 Proposed Budget & Tax Levy

 How does the budget process work?

-By September 30 of each year, Minnesota cities must adopt a preliminary tax levy for the following year’s budget.
+By the end of September each year, Minnesota cities must adopt a preliminary tax levy for the following year’s budget.
 Counties use these preliminary levies when calculating the property tax estimates that are mailed to residents in mid to late November.
 The notice property owners receive reflects the impacts of the preliminary levies of the city, county, school district and other special taxing districts combined.
 This process allows residents an opportunity to provide feedback to their elected and appointed representatives on the upcoming year’s budget and tax levy before they are finalized.

 Elected and appointed city officials have continued to refine the city’s 2022 budget and tax levy since the preliminary levy was adopted, so for Inver Grove Heights the actual property taxes for 2022 will be less than projected in the notices recently mailed.
 Scroll down for information about what services are funded by your property taxes, how the preliminary 2022 levy will be reduced and how to share your input with elected and appointed officials.